IgorB18/IgorB18/README.md

 ### 🌱What I'm Learning

-Here are some things on my todo list.
+Here are some things on my todo list:

 - _More LeetCode_ 🧙🏽‍♂️
 - _Host a Portfolio website_ 🤖